haoboatlab/OceanLight.jl/docs/src/module/refraction.md

 # Refraction

-Photons refraction between air and water
+To calculate the refraction of the photons between two medium: air and water, OceanLight.jl expands the Snell's Law into three dimension spherical coordinate, with $\theta_{t}$ denotes the transmission angle beneath the surface, and $\varphi$ denotes the azimuth angle.
+In addition to the photons' path, OceanLight.jl calculates the fraction of light that is being reflected back to the air side, via Fresnel reflectance.

 ## Snell's Law
-angle of reflection [^1]
+The angle of reflection describes through the vector analysis, [^1]
 ```math
 \theta_{r} = \cos^{-1}|\hat{\xi}'\cdot\hat{n}|
 ```